Unboxed-Software/solana-course/content/movie-review-pt2.md

 ### Using Borsh for Serialization and Deserialization

-To access the data store on an account, we must serialize and deserialize the data.
-1. Serialization is the process of converting an object into a bytes array (an area of memory containing a continuous sequence of bytes).
-2. Deserialization is the process of reconstructing an object from a byte array.
+Just as with instruction data, we need a mechanism for converting from our Rust data type to a byte array, and vis versa. **Serialization** is the process of converting an object into a byte array. **Deserialization** is the process of reconstructing an object from a byte array.

-For our use case, the object is simply the data we want to store.
-Writing to the data field of an account requires that we serialization the data we want to store.
-To read the data from an existing account, we must deserialized the account data from bytes into readable objects.
-We can then update this (deserialized) data and serialize the data into the account again.

-To serialize and deserialize account data on Solana, we use the `BorshSerialize` and `BorshDeserialize` macros from the `borsh` crate.
+We'll continue to use Borsh for serialization and deserialization.
+In Rust, we can use the `borsh` crate to get access to the `BorshSerialize` and `BorshDeserialize` traits.
+We can then apply those traits using the `derive` attribute macro.

 ```rust
 use borsh::{BorshSerialize, BorshDeserialize};